shaik1002/biggitlabbomb/doc/development/ai_features/index.md

 1. [Cloning the repository directly](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist).
 1. [Running the server locally](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist#how-to-run-the-server-locally).

-We only recommend this for users who have a specific reason for *not* running the AI Gateway through GDK.
+We only recommend this for users who know what they are doing.

 ### Required: Setup Licenses in GitLab-Rails